ucsb-dreamlab/twarc/extraction.md

 <a name="emojis.py"/>

 ## emojis.py
 This utility creates a text file with all the emojis in the data with the number of times each emoji has been used.
 Note: emojis and non-Latin characters may not render well because of certain UTF-8 characters, particularly in Windows.
-To fix this you can follow the directions here: https://scholarslab.github.io/learn-twarc/08-win-region-settings .
+To fix this you can follow the directions [here](https://scholarslab.github.io/learn-twarc/08-win-region-settings).

 Usage: